The perfect trip for anyone wanting to combine unique adventure with stunning locations and a real exploration of the magic of Northern Thailand.

 ACCOMMODATION, FOOD & TRANSPORT

-The accommodation is intentionally of a very high standard throughout the trip to allow you to ‘adventure’ during the day but relax and enjoy great surrounding in the evenings and free days.
+The accommodation is intentional of a very high standard throughout the trip to allow you to ‘adventure’ during the day but relax and enjoy great surrounding in the evenings and free days.

 Khum Khun Wang Resort (or similar), Mae Wang.
 A stylish Northern Thailand hotel in peaceful grounds with a laid back small dining area.
 Perfect for our ‘base camp’.